Updated: April 24, 2026

 16. Beautiful beaches and natural beauty

-Portugal’s entire coastline stretches for 1187 km, with plenty of gorgeous picture-perfect beaches for surfers and water sports enthusiasts.
-The country boasts many stunning Blue Flag beaches, known for their pristine waters and environmental quality, from the golden cliffs of Praia da Marinha to the massive waves of Nazaré.
+Portugal has many stunning Blue Flag beaches, known for their pristine waters and environmental quality, from the golden cliffs of Praia da Marinha to the massive waves of Nazaré.
+Beyond the coast, most expats like to spend their time exploring the natural landscape.

-Beyond the coast, Portugal’s natural landscapes are just as breathtaking.
-The Serra da Estrela mountains, Douro Valley vineyards, and volcanic beauty of the Azores and Madeira provide endless outdoor adventures, making Portugal a top destination for nature lovers.
+The Serra da Estrela mountains, Douro Valley vineyards, Azores archipelago, and island life on Madeira offer a variety of outdoor adventures, making Portugal a top choice for nature lovers.
 Living in Madeira offers affordable living, excellent healthcare, and great weather.

 17. Rich culture and history